 Reid Ozaki, Art Instructor

-Reid has been a studio potter for nearly 40 years.
+Reid has been a studio ceramic artist for nearly 40 years.
 He has taught ceramics at Tacoma Community College since 1995.

 Reid's ceramic vessels are informed by his interest in and love for the natural world and an interest in the aesthetics of the Japanese Tea ceremony.
 His work endeavors to synthesize these ideas with Western techniques and materials.